web3privacy/web3privacy/README.md

 - [Ergo](https://ergoplatform.org/en/) - a next-generation smart contract platform that ensures the economic freedom of ordinary people through secure, accessible, and decentralized financial tools. ([GitHub](https://github.com/ergoplatform))
 - [Semantic SBTs](https://blog.relationlabs.ai/semantic-sbts-empower-personalized-social-network-with-privacy-preserving-module-3005a45ac81f) - Personalized Social Network with Privacy-Preserving Module
 - [Daml](https://www.digitalasset.com/developers) - Daml is the only smart-contract language and blockchain that allows sub-transaction privacy. ([GitHub](https://github.com/digital-asset/daml))
+- [CryptoChill](https://cryptochill.com) - a highly customizable cryptocurrency payment gateway and custodial wallets provider focused on security, privacy and scalability.
+- [Redacted Money](https://twitter.com/redacted_money) - a trustless Zero Knowledge protocol that exists to bring you an easy to use way of securing your transactions from prying eyes.
+- [Decentra Life](https://www.decentralife.app) - Welcome to the future of social media: a decentralized platform built for you, by you.
+- [ZK-DEX](https://zk-dex.io) - we set your personal information private, you govern your own asset.
+- [Anon virtual cards](https://vcc.anonzk.io) - Visa Off-Ramp (VCC).
+Purchase virtual credit cards with your favourite cryptocurrencies, which can be freely spent online and in-store.
+- [0x0](https://0x0.ai) - All-in-One Privacy Hub and AI Smart Contract Auditor ([Docs](https://docs.0x0.ai/0x0.ai-ai-smart-contract-auditor/overview))
+- [Vocdoni](https://vocdoni.io) - We are the most open, secure, and universally verifiable voting protocol, used by hundreds of organizations worldwide. ([GitHub](https://github.com/vocdoni))
+- [Mailchain](https://mailchain.com) - Send and receive messages directly between wallets. ([Docs](https://docs.mailchain.com/developer/))
+- [Ledgermail](https://ledgermail.io) - World's First Blockchain Email Service ([Docs](https://docs.mailchain.com/developer/))
+- [Humanode](https://humanode.io) - Humanode conducts private biometric verification of its validators to ensure that there is only one unique living human being behind each node. ([Docs](https://gitbook.humanode.io/oauth2-service))

 ## Alliances
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/static-assets/Alliances.png?raw=true)